 and the truth is not in us.
 (1 John 1:8)

 As it is written, There is none righteous, no, not one (Romans 3:10)

 However, Hans was saved–he was a Christian–one who has placed his trust in Jesus Christ alone for salvation.
-Hans was saved form the penalty and power of sin and was assured of a place in Heaven based on Jesus’ death, burial and resurrection.
+As a little boy, Hans was saved from the penalty and power of sin and was assured of a place in Heaven based on his faith in Jesus’ death, burial and resurrection.
 So, when we say we will see him again, our level of assurance is quite high.